gbuckingham89/css_analyser/README.md

 - Number of property definitions
 - Size (in bytes)

 The class assumes that your CSS is valid - always run your code through a [CSS Lint](http://csslint.net "CSS Lint") tool first.
-All comments get stripped from the CSS.

-_Yes, analyser is spelt right (with a S not a Z) - I'm British!_
+**You can see a demo of the class in action at: [www.cssanalyser.com](http://www.cssanalyser.com "www.cssanalyser.com").**

 ## Installation / Setup
 ### The proper way
 Use [Composer](https://getcomposer.org "Composer") - simply css_analyser to your composer.json file:

     {
         "require": {
             "gbuckingham89/css_analyser": "dev-master"
         }
     }

 ### The other way